Students

 The field of urology has long been a desirable specialty, attracting some of the most competitive medical students.
 The urology match typically takes place in January, in contrast to the National Residency Matching Program (NRMP) match, which usually occurs in March.
 Due to this timing, the urology match is commonly referred to as an "early" match.
 The early match allows students who do not match with a urology training program to enter the NRMP match for alternatives without having to wait a full year until the next match takes place.

 In 2003 urology residency programs began participating in the matching program administered through the American Association of Medical College's centralized Electronic Residency Application Service (ERAS) matching system.
-Previously, resident applicants were required to submit separate applications to each prospective program in formats that varied from institution to institution.
-Match information is available on line at http://www.auanet.org/residents/resmatch.cfm.
-Register on line with a credit card at https://www.auanet.org/eforms/resmatch/.
-A $75 non-refundable payment is required to acquire a registration number.
-Match registration is accepted through December 28, 2004.
+Match information is available on line at auanet.org.

 If you are offered an interview by a program, respond immediately, as interview slots can fill quickly.

-For individuals who have already completed a portion of residency training in urology or other fields and are seeking vacancies in urology residency programs, see a current list at http://www.auanet.org/residents/vacancies.cfm.
+For individuals who have already completed a portion of residency training in urology or other fields and are seeking vacancies in urology residency programs, see a current list at auanet.org.

 For additional information regarding the urology match: